Water Dawgs

 1. Summer training program– participants will receive training in freshwater science and Adopt-A-Stream water quality monitoring protocols

-2. Internship– participants will intern with a citizen science water quality monitoring group
+2. Internship– participants will intern with a community science water quality monitoring group

 All instructional materials are available for download here.